 Depending on the circumstances, a drunk driver may face criminal charges from the state of Texas as well as civil charges from the injured party.
 A conviction for criminal charges can result in fines, jail time, rehabilitation, community service, and restitution.
 A civil case may force the drunk driver to compensate victims for medical costs and other damages incurred related to the accident.

-If you are injured in an accident with a drunk driver, you may be able to file a civil lawsuit for your damages.
+If you are injured in a drunk driving car accident in Houston, you may be able to file a civil lawsuit for your damages.
 A civil lawsuit may be the only way to hold the drunk driver accountable for your medical bills, ongoing treatment costs, damage to your vehicle, lost income, and pain and suffering.